atwellpub/Nulli-Chrome-Extension/readme.md

 Installing
 -----

-Go to (link comming) to download the release version.
+Go to [https://chrome.google.com/webstore/detail/nulli-a-javascript-rules/ninanlohmmendjihiijjjlnihgcgabpa](Nulli Chrome Extension) to download the release version.

 To access development releases, simply download or clone this code and load as an unpacked extension.